smilevideo/cryptopals/README.md

 # Cryptopals with Node.js
 My work (in progress) on the cryptopals programming challenges, done in Node.js
-Each challenge folder is self-contained; i.e. it doesn't use any files from elsewhere
+Each challenge folder is self-contained; i.e. it doesn't use files from elsewhere

 ## Current Progress:
 Finished up to set 1, challenge 6